StuartBarnum/New-York-City-Council/README.md

-# New-York-City-Council

-Exercise for New York City Council
+# Excercises for the New York City Council

+Exploratory analysis:
 https://github.com/StuartBarnum/New-York-City-Council/blob/main/detailed_analysis.pdf

+Answers in the requested format: